Frequently Asked Questions about Permanent Residence for foreign spouses

 - Security Bond: Request a refund of LTSVP bond 2 years after getting Permit Masuk.

 - 'Is Residence Pass (RP) the same as Permanent Residence (PR)?'
-No, Residence Pass (RP) is a temporary permit which is valid for an initial period of 5 years, with the possibility of a five-year renewal.
-The applicant must have resided in Malaysia for a minimum of 3 years on a valid long term pass.
+No, Residence Pass (RP) is a temporary pass which is valid for an initial period of 5 years, with the possibility of a five-year renewal.
 RP holders can work without requiring an endorsement, but they still face certain restrictions similar to those of LTSVP holders.
 See info on RP here: https://www.imi.gov.my/index.php/en/main-services/pass/residence-pass/.

 - 'How do I apply for Permit Masuk (PR) and where can I get the application forms?'
-Go to the Permit Masuk counter at the state immigration office nearest your residence.
-The officer will verify your eligibility and a brief interview may be conducted in Bahasa Malaysia (BM).
-You might need to qualify through the 'Points System'.
+The applicant and Malaysian spouse should visit the Permit Masuk counter at the state immigration office nearest their residence.
+The officer will carry out an interview and verify eligibility.

-- 'Do I need to have kids to get PR?'
-The number of children is considered as one of the criteria in the application process, so if you do have kids it may help your application.
-However, applicants without children have successfully obtained PR.
+- 'Do we need to have kids to get PR?'
+We don't have children, and there are Facebook posts from other applicants without kids who have also successfully obtained PR.
+However, number of children is one of the factors that may be considered in the application process, so if you do have kids it could help your application.

 - 'What fees are payable?'
-Successful applicants must pay Immigration RM120 when collecting the Permit Masuk, and RM40 to JPN when applying for a Red IC.
+Successful applicants have to pay RM120 to Immigration when collecting the Permit Masuk certificate, and RM40 to JPN when applying for a Red IC.

 - 'Should I pay an agent to help me get PR?'
 No. The application must be completed in person by the applicant and their Malaysian spouse.
 Agents cannot submit applications or attend interviews on your behalf.
-Any social media posts that claim they can help a foreign spouse get PR are likely to be scams or costly services that you do not need.
+Social media posts claiming they can help a foreign spouse obtain PR are likely to be costly services that you do not need.

 - 'After applying how do I check the status of my application?'
-You should regularly check at https://imigresen-online.imi.gov.my/eservices/myPermit?semakStatusPermit.
-For 'No Rujukan' include the 'space' after the first letter but don't include any of the '/'.
+You can check at https://imigresen-online.imi.gov.my/eservices/myPermit?semakStatusPermit.
+Fill in 'No Rujukan' by including the 'space' after the first letter but not including any of the '/'.

 - 'Do I need to follow up my application in person?'
-There may be 6 months or 1 year between stages.
-If there's no progress, you can follow up at the immigration office where you applied, or if your file is at Putrajaya, go to the Permit Masuk counter there on Level 1 (Ground Floor).
+If there seems to be no progress on your application you can follow up at the immigration office where you applied, or if your file is at Putrajaya, go to the Permit Masuk counter there on Level 1 (Ground Floor).

 - 'Do I need to tell Immigration if my details change during the application process?'
 Yes, you should update the Permit Masuk counter if your information changes e.g. new address, new passport, additional children.
-Immigration need up to date details for the home visit, sending the decision letter etc. Don't assume that the Permit Masuk system is automatically updated if you change your details for LTSVP renewals.
+Up to date address details are needed for sending the decision letter.

-- 'Will PR be revoked if I divorce or my Malaysian spouse passes away?'
-No, PR is a permanent status and the Immigration Act does not provide for Permit Masuk to be cancelled in those circumstances.
+- 'After I am granted PR will it be revoked if I divorce or my Malaysian spouse passes away?'
+No, the Immigration Act does not provide for Permit Masuk to be cancelled in those circumstances.

 - 'Can PR be revoked for any other reason?'
 Permit Masuk could be cancelled if the holder does not adhere to the conditions in the approval letter, in accordance with the Immigration Act.
 These include prohibitions against criticising or opposing the Malaysian government, negatively impacting public order, joining political organisations.
 The Immigration Act also states that Permit Masuk can be cancelled if a false or misleading statement was made in the original application.